johnsaquino/project-livewire/docs/cloud_deployment.md

 *   **What `client/cloudbuild.yaml` does:**
     *   Builds a Docker image using `client/Dockerfile`.
     *   Pushes the image to Google Container Registry (or Artifact Registry).
-    *   Deploys the image to Cloud Run as a service named `pastra-ui`.
+    *   Deploys the image to Cloud Run as a service named `livewire-ui`.
     *   Sets the region (default `us-central1` - modify YAML if needed).
     *   Allows unauthenticated access.
     *   Sets the container port to `8080`.